 Salazar’s eyes turned distant and he stroked his goatee.
 ‘I wonder what would happen?’

 Salazar shrugged and spread his hands.
 ‘Progress comes hand in hand with risk.’

 Harry raised an eyebrow.
 ‘There’re plenty of things I’d like to forget.
 Naked Dudley.
 Half-naked Aunt Petunia.
 Completely naked Uncle Vernon.
-That time you went off on a tangent last week and thought it’d be fine to tell a fourteen year old boy about Godric’s experiment with self-transfiguration in a brothel in more detail than anyone should reasonably have spoken aloud.’
+That time you went off on a rant-tangent last week and thought it’d be fine to tell a fourteen year old about Godric’s experiment with self-transfiguration in a brothel.
+In far more detail than anyone should’ve ever spoken aloud.’

 Katie.
 Fleur.
 Harry shivered.
 Tearing my soul apart.

 Salazar coughed into his hand and studied his fingernails.
 ‘Well, once you’ve grasped the idea and method, you can ask someone to let you test it once for a small memory and then do it over and over again.’
 Salazar chuckled.
 ‘They’ll never notice.’